List of submissions to the 87th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 87th Academy Awards for Best Foreign Language Film.
-The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of a number of countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
-It is presented annually by the Academy to a feature-length film produced outside the United States with primarily non-English dialogue.
-The Foreign Language Film Award Committee oversees the process, reviewing all films submitted.
+The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
+The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.